Click OK to log in and restart your reservation.

-This statement is made pursuant to Section 54 of the UK Modern Slavery Act 2015 and Part 2 of the Australian Modern Slavery Act 2018 and highlights the programs and initiatives American Airlines, Inc. has undertaken to combat modern slavery and human trafficking during the financial year ending 2020.
+This statement highlights the programs and initiatives American Airlines, Inc. has undertaken to combat modern slavery and human trafficking during the financial year ending 2021.

 American is committed to respecting human rights, including combating illegal human trafficking and child exploitation.
-As a prominent part of the worldwide travel industry, we conduct our business so it protects human rights and the rights of children within our sphere of influence.
+As a prominent part of the worldwide travel industry, we conduct our business with a focus on protecting human rights and the rights of children within our sphere of influence.
 We have adopted responsible workplace practices and endeavour to conduct our business operations free from complicity in human rights abuses.